m3thum09/simple-python-calculator/README.md

 ---

+## 🆕 What's New in v2

+- Added a **while loop** to allow multiple calculations without restarting the program
+- Added an **exit option** so users can quit when they want
+- Improved input validation and error handling

+---

 ## 🛠️ Technologies Used

 - ✅ Python 3.x
 - ✅ Basic terminal input/output
 - ✅ Conditional logic (`if`, `elif`, `else`)
+- ✅ Exception handling (`try-except`)

 ---